-The material contained in this catalog is for information only and does not constitute a contract between the student and the college.
+The information contained herein is true and correct in content and policy.
+It does not constitute a contract between the student and the college.
 The college reserves the right to make necessary changes in curricula, policies, or fees.
-For current curricular offerings, please refer to class schedules issued at the beginning of each trimester.
+For current curricular offerings, please refer to class schedules available at online.nbc.edu.